Ozziehman/ilab_digital_twin/README.md

         - `longitude`: Longitude of the location.
         - `api_key_openweathermap`: API key for OpenWeatherMap.

+- `inject_passage_simulation_script(self, map_file, point, simulation_speed=500)` Injects script for the passage simulation.
+    - ##### Parameters
+        - `map_file`: Path to the map file.
+        - `point`: tuple of longitude and latitude
+        - `simulation_speed`: Determines the speed at which random values are added to the passage points, speed in ms/addition so the higher the number the slower the simulation.

 ### Directory Structure
 - `shpFiles/`: Directory to store shapefiles.
 - `geoJsonFiles/`: Directory to store GeoJSON files.